nour690/Library-Management-System/README.md

 This was my first real coding project, built during my first semester at FSMVU.
 I learned:

-1.How to design and structure a program using multiple classes.
+- How to design and structure a program using multiple classes.

-2.How to use arrays and methods effectively.
+- How to use arrays and methods effectively.

-3.How OOP helps organize code and makes programs easier to maintain.
+- How OOP helps organize code and makes programs easier to maintain.

-4.That even the simplest projects can teach the most important lessons.
+- That even the simplest projects can teach the most important lessons.

 ---